 After Whittaker’s OWI charges were filed, the mother’s attorney filed an amended motion to include S&J Smith and Doris’ Tavern for overserving Whittaker alcohol prior to the crash.

 Whittaker’s trial was delayed several times.
 COVID-19 restrictions caused a continuance.
 In April 2021, she had inpatient treatment for substance abuse.
-The trial was continued in December when the state failed to provide the defence with lab reports and 25 case-related videos.
+The trial was continued in December when the state failed to provide the defense with lab reports and 25 case-related videos.

 In January 2022, Whittaker pled guilty to the largest of her charges—causing “serious injury with a vehicle.”
 She faced up to five years in prison and multiple fines.
 The civil suit went in front of a jury in April and the drama of this case continues to roll out.